remidinishanth/distributed_systems/databases/readme.md

 ## SQL

 ### Atomicity (all-or-nothing guarantee)
-Atomicity: The system can only be in the state it was before the operation or after the operation, not something in between.
+Atomicity: The system can only be in the state it was before or after the operation, not something in between.

 In the context of ACID, atomicity is not about concurrency.
 It does not describe what happens if several processes try to access the same data at the same time, because that is covered under the letter I, for isolation.

-Atomicity simplifies this problem: if a transaction was aborted, the application can be sure that it didn’t change anything, so it can safely be retried.
+Atomicity simplifies this problem: if a transaction was aborted, the application can be sure it didn’t change anything, so it can safely be retried.

 ### Consistency